 I love painting with my little girl.
 We love exploring different techniques, canvases and tools to paint with.
-Forks are a great painting tool and we were just thrilled with how these fork painted spring meadows came out.
+Forks are a great painting tool and we were just thrilled with how these fork painted spring meadow landscapes came out.

 *The Pinterested Parent is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 In addition, text and image links in this post may be affiliate/referral links, which means we may be compensated if you make a purchase after clicking through these particular links* See full disclosure policy.

 When working on painting projects with my 6 year old, I usually cut the paper in half.
 I find that working with my youngster that it is better to work with smaller canvases, as she can lose interest if the project is too big.
 It also extends the life of my watercolor paper.
 This is probably not necessary with older children.